joinpursuit/8-0-technical-curriculum/03-react/lifting-state/lesson-notes/readme.md

 We'll follow the same pattern.

-- Pass down `removeDog` to the `DogListItem` component
+- Pass down `removeDog` to the `DogListItem` component.
-- Add it as a parameter in the `DogListItem` component
+- Add it as a parameter in the `DogListItem` component.
-- Uncomment the `remove` button in the `DogListItem` component
+- Uncomment the `remove` button in the `DogListItem` component.

 ### Add a dog

-- Pass down `handleAddDog` from `App.js` to `NewDogForm`
+- Pass down `handleAddDog` from `App.js` to `NewDogForm`.
-- Add it as a parameter in the `NewDogForm` component
+- Add it as a parameter in the `NewDogForm` component.
-- Uncomment the line that calls this function inside `addDog` at or around line 29
+- Uncomment the line that calls this function inside `addDog` at or around line 29.

 ### Your Turn

-Try to get the form to toggle back to hidden after the form submit
+Try to get the form to toggle back to hidden after the form submit.

 ### Completed build